mongodb/specifications/source/unified-test-format/unified-test-format.rst

 While operations typically raise an error *or* return a result, the ``bulkWrite`` operation is unique in that it may report both via the ``writeResult`` property of a BulkWriteException.
-In this case, the intermediary write result may be matched with `expectedError_expectedResult`_.
+In this case, the intermediary write result may be matched with `expectedError_expectResult`_.
 Because ``writeResult`` is optional for drivers to implement, such assertions should utilize the `$$unsetOrMatches`_ operator.